-RIPEstat Status: Expanding Description RIPEstat is a web-based interface that provides information about IP address space, ASNs and related information FTEs 5.9 Cost 743 CAPEX 148 for hostnames and countries in one place.
-It presents registration and routing data, DNS data, geographical information, abuse contacts and more from the RIPE NCC's internal data sets as well as from external sources.
-2015: 4 million Queries per day 2016: 6 million 2017: 30 million Benefits > Provides current and historical information about Internet number resources, including those the user is responsible for (+50%) (+400%) Will provide members with routing-specific functions, such as alarms Additional targeted analysis options provided specifically for members Provides a single, consolidated interface for accessing all RIPE NCC public data
+RIPEstat Status: Ongoing Θ → → Description RIPEstat is a web-based interface that provides information about IP address space, ASNs and related information FTEs 5.9 Cost 716 CAPEX 148 for hostnames and countries in one place.
+It presents registration and routing data, DNS data, geographical information, abuse contacts and more from the RIPE NCC's Queries per day internal data sets as well as from external sources.
+2015: 4 million 2016: 6 million (+50%) 2017: 30 million (+400%) Benefits Provides current and historical information about Internet number resources, including those the user is responsible for Will provide members with routing-specific functions, such as alarms Additional targeted analysis options provided specifically for members Provides a single, consolidated interface for accessing all RIPE NCC public data